elliotxx/auto-milestone-summary-action/README.md

 A GitHub Action that automatically generates and updates community planning based on milestones.
 It helps project maintainers track all milestone-related issues in one place with smart categorization and rich formatting.

+> **⚠️ NOTE: The function of this Action has been merged to [OSP Action](https://github.com/elliotxx/osp-action) to provide more and more powerful features! ✨**

 ## Features

 - 🎯 Auto-aggregates all issues linked to milestones